HronoSF/DSS_2020/vk-crawler/README.md

 * **Itioctl** ( choco install istioctl --version=1.7.4 )<br>

 To deploy ( it takes about 20-30 minutes ):
+1. open git bash (if you have Windows) or bash (if Unix)
-1. cd k8s-helm
+2. cd k8s-helm
-2. sh deploy.sh
+3. sh deploy.sh

 <br>